marcoliceti/angular-uploads/README.md

 `msl-dnd-file-input` and `msl-dnd-folder-input` also turn ordinary container elements into file selection components, but they work through drag and drop. `msl-dnd-file-input` accepts mutiple files.
 `msl-dnd-folder-input` recursively select files inside the folders that you drag and drop. _It works only on Google Chrome_.
-In the other browsers `msl-dnd-folder-input` will behave just like `msl-dnd-file-input`.
+On other browsers `msl-dnd-folder-input` will behave just like `msl-dnd-file-input`.

 ### How to use `msl-file-input`, `msl-folder-input`, `msl-dnd-file-input` and `msl-dnd-folder-input`